petergithub/notes/01Technology/ubuntuNotes.md

 #### wget options

 * `-c, --continue` Continue getting a partially-downloaded file.
 This is useful when you want to finish up a download started by a previous instance of Wget, or by another program.
-For instance:
+* `--no-check-certificate`

 ### rsync